sdasgup3/PLDI19-ArtifactEvaluation/README.md

   ```
 Actual runlog: [Log](https://github.com/sdasgup3/x86-64-instruction-summary/tree/master/concrete_instances/register-variants/psrlq_xmm_xmm)

-Similar logs for other instructons can also be found using similar paths as above.
+Similar logs for other instructions can also be found using similar paths as above.

 ##### Testing a immediate instruction ( ~4 mins runtime )
-The idea is same as above except the fact that for each immediate instruction of immediate operand width as 8, we create 256 variants of instance of assembly instruction each coresponding to 256 immeidate values and test all of them.
-We spawn 256 software threads to accomodate all the runs for each insruction.
+The idea is same as above except the fact that for each immediate instruction of immediate operand width as 8, we create 256 variants of instance of assembly instruction each corresponding to 256 immeidate values and test all of them.
+We spawn 256 software threads to accommodate all the runs for each instruction.

 In the example below, we will be testing the instruction psrlq_xmm_imm8 for just 4 immediate operand values (0-3).
 ```bash